hapi-server/server-java/README.md

 this framework, and we hope to set up an initial version of the server in late May 2022.
 PDS-PPI has an existing server which might be more easily maintained using this framework.
 The CDAWeb server has known problems which need to be resolved.

+# Schedule
+* Initial implementation will be in March 2022.
+* Deployment of support for SSCWeb at CDAWeb in April 2022.
+* Containerize and deploy for testing at ESAC May 2022.
+* Code matures over the next year